appliedml42/appliedml42/README.md

 # Personal Projects 📚
 ## 2023
 Details coming soon!
 But, high level I want to achieve 3 goals this year.
-* Launch a product to make it easy to follow the latest in Machine Learning publications.
-If I like it I will share with others :)
+* Build a AI powered Discord server to keep up with AI publications.
 * Revisit Language Models with Pytorch 2.0 and train the most efficient 1.2B parameter model possible.
 Explore inference on this model using TensorRT & Triton.
 * Continue Diffusion Models Exploration.
 ## 2022